 - Put your name and date in the header

-Make sure to save everything!!
+Make sure to save everything and print a copy!!

 LT: I am able to add a border, change font size, type and color in Word.
 I can also explain the purpose of using the Header/Footer section in a Word document.

 Sept.
 10th-Sept.
 21st

 We are going to start the year off with a review of some of the Internet safety rules we need to follow that will keep us safe when we are surfing the World Wide Web.